jjkay03/jjkay03/README.md

 **`🎖 DIGITAL CRAFTSMAN (Creator/Developer/Video Maker)`**

 I code things sometimes, and then I put them here.
 I'm not really good at it, but I'm trying my best, and it works (sometimes).
-Most of the stuff you will find here at the moment will be related to Minecraft, Discord bots or Python projects.
+Most of the stuff you will find here at the moment will be related to Minecraft, Games dev, Discord bots or Python projects.
 Feel free to take a look!

 <p align="left">
 <a href="https://www.youtube.com/c/jjkay03?sub_confirmation=1"><img alt="youtube subscribers" title="Subscribe to my YouTube channel" src="https://custom-icon-badges.demolab.com/youtube/channel/subscribers/UCUnaLtRXTH6tnh6MwtFVA1A?color=%23E05D44&label=SUBSCRIBE&logo=video&logoColor=white&style=flat&labelColor=FF0000"/></a>